demisto/content/Integrations/MimecastV2/README.md

 <p>
 Mimecast unified email management offers cloud email services for email security, continuity and archiving emails.
 Please read detailed instructions in order to understand how to set the integration's parameters.

-This integration was integrated and tested with version xx of MimecastV2
 </p>
 <h2>Use Cases</h2>
 <ul>